Skip to Main Content Jump to Main Content

 When it comes to panoramic views of lower Manhattan, Pier 1 is the place to be.
 Whether you’re taking a leisurely stroll, sinking into a good book or looking out at the harbor, this outstanding open space provides scenery to spare.

-About Pier 1
+Pier 1 Pile Field

 Pier 1 is the largest of the park piers and includes large lawns, a playground at the northern edge, a waterfront promenade and a series of tree-lined pathways that provide a varied waterfront experience.